How to Spot the Effects of Alert Fatigue

 While an alert is one of the best ways to be notified of an emergency, a drastic increase in the number and frequency of alerts almost inevitably leads to alert fatigue.
 Here are a few indicators that may signal that you—or your colleagues—are experiencing it.

-Ignoring or Missing Important Alerts
+Ignoring or Delaying Response to Alerts

 There are many reasons someone might ignore or miss a critical alert.
 In addition to excessive false positives that can obscure or distract from important notifications, the absence of clear and actionable information may cause an already fatigued employee to ignore the alert.
 The employee is already inundated with information and can feel too overwhelmed to discern the steps needed to address a vague or poorly structured alert message.
 Moreover, alert fatigue can manifest as mental and physical exhaustion, increasing the likelihood of human error responsible for missing the alert altogether.